rosell-dk/webp-convert/docs/webp-on-demand/webp-on-demand.md

 ### 4. Validate that it works

-Browse to an JPEG image.
+Browse to a JPEG image.
 Instead of an image, you should see a conversion report.
 Hopefully, you get a success.
 Otherwise, you need to hook up to a cloud converter or try to meet the requirements for cwebp, gd or imagick.

 Once you get a successful conversion, you can uncomment the "show-report" option in the script.

 It should work now, but to be absolute sure:

-1. Visit a page on your site with an image on it, using *Google Chrome*.
+- Visit a page on your site with an image on it, using *Google Chrome*.
 - Right-click the page and choose "Inspect"
 - Click the "Network" tab
 - Reload the page